top of page

 (I'm celebrating my birthday next week)

-However, there are two situations when German and English native speakers use tenses in a different way.
-First, with promises, Second, with regard to predictions.
-In both situations, in German the futuristic present is common, whereas in English the future tense is being used.
+However, there are two situations when German and English native speakers use tenses in different ways.
+First, with promises, and second, with regard to predictions.
+In both situations, in German, the futuristic present is common, whereas in English, the future tense is used.

 Ich gebe dir das Geld morgen zurück